- J.D., University of California, Hastings, 2000, magna cum laude

 - B.A., University of California, Berkeley, 1989

-David Cannon is a partner in the Government Contracts, Investigations & International Trade Practice Group in the firm's San Francisco office.
+David Cannon is a partner in the firm's San Francisco office and practices in the firm’s Business Trials and Government Contracts, Investigations & International Trade Practice Groups.

 Areas of Practice

 Mr. Cannon handles high-stakes commercial litigation, including contract, banking, insurance, product liability and intellectual property disputes.
 In banking-related matters, he has handled securities fraud claims, as well as mortgage and lender disputes stemming from the financial crisis.
 His intellectual property experience has included trade secret and trademark matters as well as licensing issues and contract disputes.
 With commercial disputes, he has helped technology companies, manufacturers, investors, insurers, municipalities and project sponsors successfully defeat tort, unfair competition, false advertising, product defect, construction defect, insurance coverage and environmental contamination claims.
 He has significant experience with large scale mass tort and class action claims.

 His clients have included Wells Fargo, JP Morgan Chase, Hewlett-Packard, Mitsui, Qualcomm, Roche Molecular Systems, and Louisiana-Pacific.

 Prior to private practice, Mr. Cannon served as a judicial extern for Chief Judge Marilyn Hall Patel of the Northern District of California.
 He has also served as an assistant district attorney in the Misdemeanor Trial Unit for the City and County of San Francisco, where he first-chaired seven trials, winning every one.
 Mr. Cannon has served on the Board of the San Francisco Heritage and currently serves on the Board of The SMART Program, a San Francisco-based, non-profit organization dedicated to ensuring that middle school students have access to high quality education regardless of income.

 - Government Contracts, Legal 500, 2015